Sony SRS-XB501G Portable Wireless Speaker review

 Verdict

-The Sony SRS-XB501G is an interesting product - it bridges the gap between a party and home speaker.
+The Sony SRS-XB501G is an interesting product - and one that bridges the gap between a party and home speaker.
 On the go, it’s a good speaker that offers spacious, balanced sound, good battery life, and IP65 water resistance.
 However, its average voice detection and dated styling make it seem out of place inside the home.

 Competitors like the LG PK7 sounds slightly better and has a light show that actually reacts to your music, however it doesn’t have the Google Assistant built in.
 If you’re looking for an actual portable speaker that you can fit in a bag that also supports Google Assistant, the JBL Link 20 is a good choice.
 Just don’t expect it to pump out as much bass or offer as wide of a soundstage.